schmidt-software/KeenWrite/container/README.md

 # Overview

 This document describes how to maintain the containerized typesetting system.
-Broadly, the container is built locally then deployed to a web server capable of serving static web pages.
+The container is built locally then deployed to a web server capable of serving static web pages.

 ## Installation wizard